 The only downside is that it leaves one as dependent as a child in one’s relationship to this Method.
 A paradoxical result for a Method that promises to be a deep somatic learning of the nature of maturity.

-This DIY ATM process is an exploration of the idea that you might learn to have all the good stuff of discovering surprises, exploring distant possibilities, and going deep in your kinesthetic experience, while still playing an active, creative and responsible role in structuring your own experiences.
+For a do-it-yourself ATM process, let’s explore the possibility that you might learn to have all the good stuff of discovering surprises, exploring distant possibilities, and going deep in your kinesthetic experience, while still playing an active, creative and responsible role in structuring your own experiences.

 One way to start is to take a lesson that’s done only on one side, and then do the second side from memory.
 (See one-sided lesson.)
 Another option is to stop the recording after the first side and do the second yourself.
 Another is to lie down a day or two after you do the lesson from the recording and run over whatever you remember of it yourself.